-4-13: Review Mode with the Progress Strip and Makoto Mode Toggle controls highlighted.
+4-13: Review Mode with the Progress Strip and Makoto® Mode Toggle controls highlighted.

-Touch the Makoto Mode Toggle control, Scan icon Scan, to enter the Acquisition Mode of operation.
+Touch the Makoto[®] Mode Toggle control, Scan icon for the Acquisition Mode of operation.
 This can be done at any time when in the Select Phase of Review Mode.